 Available languages: Arabic, Cantonese, Chinese (Mandarin), English, German, Korean, French, Italian, Persian, Portuguese, Punjabi, Somali, Spanish, Tagalog, Turkish, and Urdu!

-3. World Stories
+3. Multilingual Books from World Stories

-World Stories offers a growing collection of stories in the most common languages in the United Kingdom.
+World Stories offers a growing collection of multilingual books in the most common languages in the United Kingdom.
 Registration is free but required for access to stories.
 While I like that the focus is on audio narration due to the lack of animation and minimal illustrations, I found the website to be a bit slow and confusing to navigate.
 I had to click around a bit to figure out how to listen to audio and was stuck on music for a while.
 However, I do think this website has great potential to help many multilingual families.

 Available languages: Akan, Albanian, Arabic, Cantonese, Danish, English, Filipino, French, German, Greek, Gujarati, Hindi, Irish, Italian, Kannada, Mandarin, Manx, Pashto, Polish, Portuguese, Scots, Scots Doric, Scottish Gaelic, Somali, Spanish, Turkish, Urdu, Welsh, Yoruba, Zulu